woshilapin/kirin/documentation/internal_format.md

 company_id | String, Optional | Identifier of the transport operator found in Navitia for this trip. stop_time_updates | List | List of `StopTimeUpdate` provided by this bloc of data effect | Enum, optional | Effect to be displayed in navitia (Possible values are `NO_SERVICE`, `REDUCED_SERVICE`, `SIGNIFICANT_DELAYS`, `DETOUR`, `ADDITIONAL_SERVICE`, `MODIFIED_SERVICE`, `OTHER_EFFECT`, `UNKNOWN_EFFECT`, `STOP_MOVED`)
+physical_mode_id | String, Optional | Identifier of the physical mode found in Navitia for this trip

 ### VehicleJourney
 Property | TYpe | Description